 - Electricity, heat, cooling and high-grade carbon dioxide (quadgeneration)

-- Electricity, heat and high grade carbon dioxide (greenhouse cogeneration)
+- Electricity, heat and high-grade carbon dioxide (greenhouse cogeneration)

 Gas Engine Energy Balance

-Efficiency & Reliability
+Efficiency and Reliability

-The class-leading efficiency of up to 47.8% of Jenbacher engines results in outstanding fuel economy and in parallel the highest levels of environmental performance.
+The efficiency of up to 49.9% of Jenbacher engines results in outstanding fuel economy and in parallel the highest levels of environmental performance.
 The engines have also proved to be highly reliable and durable in all types of applications, particularly when used for natural gas and biological gas applications.
 Jenbacher generators are renowned for being able to constantly generate the rated output even with variable gas conditions.

-The patented LEANOX lean burn combustion control system fitted on all Jenbacher engines guarantees the correct air/fuel ratio under all operating conditions in order to minimise exhaust gas emissions whilst maintaining stable operation.
-In combination with the LEANOX system the Jenbacher gas mixer balances out fluctuations in calorific value, which occurs mainly in biological gas applications.
+The patented LEANOX® lean burn combustion control system fitted on all Jenbacher engines guarantees the correct air/fuel ratio under all operating conditions in order to minimise exhaust gas emissions whilst maintaining stable operation.
+In combination with the LEANOX® system the Jenbacher gas mixer balances out fluctuations in calorific value, which occurs mainly in biological gas applications.
 Jenbacher engines are not only renowned for being able to operate on gases with extremely low calorific value, low methane number and hence degree of knock, but also gases with a very high calorific value.

 Possible gas sources vary from low calorific gas produced in steel manufacture, chemical industries, wood gas, and pyrolysis gas produced from decomposition of substances by heat (gasification), landfill gas, sewage gas, natural gas, propane and butane which have a very high calorific value.
 One of the most important properties regarding use of gas in an engine is the knock resistance rated according to the ‘methane number’.
-High knock resistance pure methane has a number of 100.
+High knock resistance pure methane has a methane number of 100.
 In contrast to this, butane has a number of 10 and hydrogen 0 which is at the bottom of the scale and therefore has a low resistance to knocking.
 The high efficiency of the Jenbacher engines becomes particularly beneficial when used in a CHP (combined heat and power) or tri-generation application, such as district heating schemes, hospitals, universities or industrial plants.
 With governmental pressure mounting on companies and organisations to reduce their carbon footprint the efficiencies and energy returns from CHP and trigeneration installations have proven to be the energy resource of choice.